 About ‘The New Bend’

-Curated by Legacy Russell, ‘The New Bend’ travels from Hauser & Wirth’s Los Angeles gallery to Somerset.
+Curated by Legacy Russell, ‘The New Bend’ travels from Hauser & Wirth’s Downtown Los Angeles gallery to Somerset.
 The exhibition brings together 12 contemporary artists working in the raced, classed and gendered traditions of quilting and textile practice.
 Their unique visual vernacular exists in dialogue with, and in homage to, the contributions of the Gee’s Bend Alabama quilters and their enduring legacy as a radical meeting place, a prompt and as intergenerational inspiration.

 About ‘Community Lab: Threads of Connection’

 Coinciding with ‘The New Bend’, we are excited to present ‘Community Lab: Threads of Connection’, an interactive space that fosters social connections through artmaking.
-Conceived in our Los Angeles gallery, it has now traveled to Somerset.
+Conceived in our Downtown Los Angeles gallery, it has now traveled to Somerset.

 About ‘Rodney Graham.
 Getting it Together in the Country’

 ‘Rodney Graham.
 Getting it Together in the Country’ celebrates the late artist’s multifaceted artistic vision, examining the complexities of Western culture with wit and authenticity.
 In dialogue with the rural setting, the exhibition includes Graham’s major late body of work, The Four Seasons, created between 2011 and 2013.
-The landmark lightbox series evolved organically and is dedicated to nature’s cycle through meticulously staged mis-en-scènes, reflecting a moment of pause and desire to step out of the daily grind.
+The landmark lightbox series evolved organically and is dedicated to nature’s cycle through meticulously staged mise-en-scènes, reflecting a moment of pause and desire to step out of the daily grind.

 Please be advised that photographs will be taken at this event for use on the Hauser & Wirth website, social media and in other marketing materials.